my1396/Econ-Study/_posts/2024-08-12-Productivity-Tools.md

 Words not in the dictionary files will have a squiggly underline.

-Its configuration starts with `cSpell`
+Its configuration starts with `cSpell`.

+In text-based documents like `.md` and `.qmd` files, the spell checker checks all words.
+In code-based documents like `.py` and `.R` files, the spell checker only checks strings and comments.